ClanPing/3D-RISE/README.md

 ## Prepare data

-`datasets` folder contains excavator, sign, structures to be used in this project.
+`datasets` folder contains excavator, sign, structure to be used in this project.
 You can also use your own custom dataset.

 To convert a video to images, make sure to install `ffmpeg` and run the following command:
 ```bash